ashade2020/challenge-chart-plot/README.md

 # Plotting a chart
-PLEASE SCROLL DOWN TO READ THE ORIGINAL STATEMENT OF THE PROBLEM
+SCROLL DOWN TO READ THE ORIGINAL STATEMENT OF THE PROBLEM

 ## Introduction

-This problem has been solved using Angular and Typescript 1.8.
+This problem has been solved using Angular and Typescript 3.
 Typescript is a supersed of JavaScript and is compiled to JavaScript during deploy
 (https://www.typescriptlang.org/).

 All the relevant code is within the chartplot folder.
 The chartplot/src/app folder contains the main app component and the charting component codes.